acedesci/encode-attend-navigate/README.md

 ![comic](./GitImg/Comic.png)

 * __Combinatorial Optimization__: A topic that consists of finding an optimal object from a finite set of objects.
-* Sequencing problems: The best order for performing a set of tasks must be determined.
+* __Sequencing problems__: The best order for performing a set of tasks must be determined.
 * Applications: Manufacturing, routing, astrology, genetics...

 Can we learn data-driven heuristics, competitive with existing man-engineered heuristics ?